 This book addresses how long it should take to turn a new habit into part of your regimen.
-Making Habits, Breaking Habits is the rundown of a psychologist's popular examination of the processes of the mind.
+Making Habits, Breaking Habits: Why We Do Things, Why We Don't, and How to Make Any Change Stick is the rundown of a psychologist's popular examination of the processes of the mind.

 He argues that while people like to think that they are in control of themselves, a lot of human behavior happens without any conscious thought.

 This book references hundreds of studies to debunk the myth that people are in control and explain why habits that may seem simple, like eating a salad every day, can actually be difficult to maintain.
 This book goes on to talk about how to take charge of the brain's natural “autopilot” and make changes stick.

 Readers have found that this book is both witty and intriguing.
 While this book does not offer a step-by-step guide, it gives the reader a workable framework to create one's own plan to follow through with their proposed habits.

 This book calmly and clearly lays out research regarding habits and then systematically explains how to apply this research to your life in order to improve it.
 Many readers find tips in this book that they are able to put to use right away.

 Succeed: How We Can Reach Our Goals is extraordinary book that applies real science to the goals and struggles that people face.
 Common things such as losing weight, improving relationships, making more money, and getting motivated are all addressed in this book.

 Whether someone wants to escape a rut or accelerate their success, this book provides the readers with a comprehensive, step-by-step guide that is scientifically-based.